Home /Compare /Burgundy vs Wine

 Can you use burgundy and wine together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.12:1.
-Use burgundy as the dominant/darker color and wine as the accent or highlight.
+Yes.
+Both burgundy and wine are red shades, so they pair naturally in a monochromatic palette.
+Use burgundy as the dominant color and wine as the accent or highlight.

 What is the hex code for burgundy?+